San Felipe de Austin State Historic Site Museum Campaign

 The Campaign for San Felipe de Austin State Historic Site

 The total cost to design, construct, furnish, and equip the new museum, exhibits, and other improvements is $12.56 million.
 The State of Texas has committed $5.2 million to the project, leaving approximately $7.36 million to be raised from individual, foundation, and corporate donors.
-A capital campaign committee with representatives from the key stakeholder groups will convene this fall to secure philanthropic support.

 Once the improvements are completed, the THC will fund San Felipe de Austin State Historic Site’s annual operations through its biennial legislative appropriation, supplemented by public-private partnerships and efforts of local volunteers.